 UNINSURED MOTORIST BODILY INJURY COVERAGE

-Uninsured Motorist Bodily Injury or UMBI can cover the costs if you get hurt in an accident involving an uninsured or underinsured driver.
+Uninsured Motorist Bodily Injury can cover the costs if you get hurt in an accident involving an uninsured or underinsured driver.
 It can also pay for injuries to you or your passengers under the following circumstances:

 - When an uninsured driver is deemed at-fault